ddemaree/demaree-next/src/markdown-docs/2020-07-02-no-more-masters/no-more-masters.md

 Either way, your `master` branch will be left intact, and a new `main` branch is created that's an identical copy of `master`, which you can use instead for all the things you used to do with `master`.

-Before you forget, make sure to push `stable` to GitHub (or whatever remote server you use):
+Before you forget, make sure to push `main` to GitHub (or whatever remote server you use):

 ```
 git push -u origin main